 The Windwhistle Inn, nr Chard, Somerset

-You can't miss the 17th century Windwhistle Inn as it's right on the A30 between Chard and Crewkerne, this 17th century inn was once a haunt of smugglers and highwaymen; legend has it that the ghost of a headless horseman is sometimes seen along the road outside.
-But forget that – inside it’s charming, fires lit on cold days, lots of beams, and friendly staff.
-There’s a big restaurant with a very popular carvery and the far reaching views from the beer garden at the back are incredible; plenty of parking too, and they don’t mind dogs in the bar.
-The food is modern pub classics and it’s consistently good – baguettes and Ploughman's at lunchtime, or choose from tasty home cooked mains - Pork Belly with a cider sauce, buttered mash and fresh vegetables, Sweet and sour chicken served on a sizzler skillet with long grain rice, The Windwhistle Inn honey and mustard glazed ham, free range egg and chips, and a choice of burgers.
-There's also a very tempting grill selection and a menu especially for the young 'uns.
+You can't miss the 17th century Windwhistle Inn as it's right on the A30 between Chard and Crewkerne.
+It was once a haunt of smugglers and highwaymen, and legend has it that the ghost of a headless horseman is sometimes seen along the road outside.
+But forget all that – inside it’s charming, fires lit on cold days, lots of beams, and friendly staff.
+There’s a big restaurant with a very popular carvery and the far reaching views from the beer garden at the back are incredible; plenty of parking too, for cars, bikes AND horses.